MapoftheInternet.com

 used by free hosting services.

-owners and surfers are un-able to edit or
+Site owners and web surfers are un-able to edit or

-on a low rating if you don't physically have
+ranking if you don't physically have the text content

-the text content to trigger a higher rating.
-For
+to qualify for a higher rating.
+For example, a site

 With Map of the Internet, users can attach description and

-their actual web site.
-Users can configure the cubes to
+actual web site.
+Users can configure the cubes to display

-display logo's or pictures, banners, and indeed graphics of
+logo's or pictures, banners, and indeed graphics of any

-any size, and combine these cubes in various ways to
+size, and combine these cubes in various ways to build

 content or intentional community.